 - The current HPSA physician bonus program requirements will remain intact.

-- Medicare contractors will identify and pay the additional bonus on eligible services rendered in eligible ZIP code areas based on the HPSA ZIP code file as of December 31st of the prior year.
+- MACs will identify and pay the additional bonus on eligible services rendered in eligible ZIP code areas based on the HPSA ZIP code file as of December 31st of the prior year.

 - Medicare contractors will calculate the bonus amount based on the amount actually paid for the service, not the Medicare approved amount